 While applicants can apply for a maximum of AU$50,000, most successful projects will receive between AU$25,000 to AU$40,000.

 Please note the DAP application process has changed.
-In 2016-17, we will have one funding round a year.
+In 2016-17, we will have one funding round a year which has now closed.

 The general application process includes the submission of an Expression of Interest form online.
 This form requires a brief description of the organisation and the project for which funding is being sought.
 Following a shortlisting of EOIs, selected applicants are then invited to complete a more comprehensive and detailed application.
 Note that organisations invited to submit a full DAP application will not be guaranteed funding as success will depend on the quality of the application as well as the funds available.